certara/pyDarwin/docs/Example4.rst

 in the NONMEM control stream.
 Therefore, the penalty for missing Cmax is added after the NONMEM run is complete.
 Any R code can be provided by the user, and should return a vector of two values.
 The first is a real values penalty to be added to the fitness/reward.
 The 2nd is text that will be appended to NONMEM output file to desribe the results of the R code execution.

-The penalty for missing the Cmax is essentially a `Posterior Predictive check (PPC) <https://pubmed.ncbi.nlm.nih.gov/11381569/>`_.
+The penalty for missing the Cmax is essentially a `Posterior Predictive Check (PPC) <https://pubmed.ncbi.nlm.nih.gov/11381569/>`_.
 The template file includes two problems, first the estimation, then a
 Simulation problem, to generate a table of the PPC.

 ::